 Liver Cancer Treatment in India

 Liver cancer is the third leading cause of cancer death worldwide, with over 830,000 deaths recorded globally in 2020.
 In India, the numbers are rising.
-North India now has the fastest-growing rate of liver cancer cases in the country, with hepatitis infections, alcohol-related liver disease, and fatty liver disease all playing a role.
+North India now has the fastest-growing rate of liver cancer cases in the country.
+When a family gets this diagnosis, the first question is always the same: “What can we do?”

 The answer depends on the type of liver cancer, the stage, and how well the liver is still working.
 Liver cancer treatment in India has advanced considerably, and patients today have access to surgical and non-surgical options that match international standards.
 Getting the right evaluation from the right team early makes all the difference.

 At LivCure India, Dr. Ankur Garg leads a multidisciplinary liver cancer program at Paras Health, Gurgaon.
-With over 25 years of experience and more than 4,500 liver transplants and hepatobiliary procedures, the team evaluates each patient individually and builds a treatment plan based on evidence rather than assumptions.
+With over 25 years of experience and more than 4,500 liver transplants and hepatobiliary procedures, the team evaluates each patient and builds a treatment plan based on evidence rather than assumptions.

 👉 Get a personalised liver cancer treatment plan